 Can Foreigners Buy Property in Portugal?

-About 75% of the population in Portugal owns homes.
+About 75 percent of the population in Portugal owns homes.
 This is 10% higher than in the UK and the US.

+Of course, location is still the most important factor in the real estate game.
 Take Lisbon, for example.
-Lisbon’s real estate has been growing at a constant rate of 2.4% to 2.6% since 2015.
-Yet, that’s not the highest growth in Portugal’s real estate.
+Its real estate market has been growing at a steady rate of 2.4 to 2.6 percent since 2015, but that’s not the highest growth in the country.

 Property Prices in Portugal

-Much like anywhere else in the world, the price of real estate in Portugal varies depending on the location.
-Choosing where to buy depends on your purpose of purchase.
+Like anywhere else in the world, the price of real estate in Portugal varies depending on the location.
+Choosing the location of your property depends on your purpose of purchase.

 For example, investors usually prefer to buy in Lisbon or Porto, to stay close to the trading centers.
-Retirees, on the other hand, prefer somewhere like Cascais, or the Algarve.
+Retirees, on the other hand, prefer places like Cascais, or the Algarve.

-We’ll go in-depth through various locations in Portugal and what are the benefits of buying property there in our next section.
-But first, here’s a table depicting the average prices of property in various cities and districts:
+We will go in-depth through various locations in Portugal and the benefits of buying property there in the next section.
+But first, here’s a table for the average prices of property in various cities and districts:

 When deciding where to buy property, you basically have two options:

-- Pay less money and get a property in the countryside, or
+- Pay less and get a property in the countryside, or

-- Pay more money and live in a bigger city
+- Pay more and live in a bigger city.

-As we mentioned above, this depends on what your purpose of purchasing the property is.
-Are you thinking about retiring in Portugal?
+As we’ve mentioned above, this depends on your purpose of purchasing the property.
+Are you thinking of retiring in Portugal?
 Opening a new business?
 Investing in real estate for the Golden Visa?
-Or planning on renting out your property?
+Or planning to rent out your property?

 All those questions need to be answered before you make your final decision.
 We’re going to walk you through some cities in Portugal to help you decide on where to buy.

-Lisbon is a bustling city at the heart of Portugal.
-Expats and investors look at Lisbon as one of the most affordable European capitals with extremely high life quality.
-Lisbon has recently turned into a hub of economic prosperity, thanks to the many tech companies and start-ups which have started emerging there.
+Lisbon, the capital, is a bustling city in the heart of Portugal.
+Expats and investors look at Lisbon as one of the most affordable European capitals with a high quality of life.
+Lisbon has recently turned into a hub of economic prosperity, thanks to the tech companies and startups emerging there.

-Furthermore, if you wish to buy in Lisbon but would like to find some cheaper properties, you might want to look in areas a bit further away from the city center, such as Amadora or Benfica.
+If you want to buy a property in Lisbon without paying too much, you might want to look in areas a bit further away from the city center, such as Amadora or Benfica.

-Finally, young professionals often choose to reside somewhere like Cascais or Estoril.
+Young expats often choose to reside in locations like Cascais or Estoril.
 This is because the properties there are cheaper, and it’s only a 30-40 minutes drive away from Lisbon.